google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 not indicated that these restrictions are a problem in practice.

 Note that JSON objects and URL parameters may contain fields not specified here.
-These extra fields should be ignored.
+These extra fields SHOULD be ignored.

 The \<log server> prefix, which is one of the log's parameters, MAY include a path as well as a server name and a port.